kristianrafuse/Canadian-Tire-Clearance-Analysis/README.md

 **Canadian Tire Clearance ETL and WebApp**
 -------
-This example uses an array of tools to scrape the Canadian Tire clearance section, then extract-transform-load that data on a SQLServer.
-Hightlights from the ETL process, and the web application that I built to visualize the data is below.
+This example uses an array of tools to scrape the Canadian Tire clearance section, a complete ETL process, and then a interactive WebApp to visualize the data.
+Hightlights from the ETL process, and the web application is below.

 **ETL**
 -------